miyamok/reentrancy/README.md

 # Reentrancy

 The reentrancy is a cause of security problem which leads to a massive finnancial loss.
-As the name suggests, this is due to reentrance of the execution into a function.
+As the name suggests, it exploits a function whose execution leads to another execution of itself.
 Let's take a look at a running example of a vulnerable solidity code.

 ## Vulnerable smart contract: Coin jar